comiyale/great-elite-club/README.md

-# great-elite-club
+# greatelite_project
-Great Elite Club portal build with laravel
+Great elite project is a peer to peer platform developed with laravel.